oscerd/cassandra-image/README.md

 docker run --name node1 -d -e SEED="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' master_node)" oscerd/cassandra
 ```

 The environment variable SEED, when defined, will add the seeds information into cassandra.yaml configuration file.
-We will do the same for the node 2 and node 3.
+We will need to do the same for the node 2 and node 3.

 ```shell
 docker run --name node2 -d -e SEED="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' master_node)" oscerd/cassandra